squattingmonk/nasher/README.md

 the contents of this file to customize the paths to sources, add author information, etc.

-### Listing builds
+### Listing build targets
-    # List build names only
+    # List target names only
     $ nasher list

-    # List build names, descriptions, target file, and source files
+    # List target names, descriptions, packed file, and source files
     $ nasher list --verbose

-This will list the builds available in the current project.
-The first build listed is treated as the default build.
+This will list the targets available in the current project.
+The first target listed is treated as the default.

 ### Compiling
-    # Compile all scripts in the default build
+    # Compile all scripts for the default target
     $ nasher compile

-    # Compile all scripts in the build "demo"
+    # Compile all scripts for the target "demo"
     $ nasher compile demo

-The compiled scripts are placed into `.nasher/build/`, where `build` is the name of the build compiled.
+The compiled scripts are placed into `.nasher/build/x`, where `x` is the name of the target.

-### Building
+### Packing
-    # Build the default build
+    # Packing the default target
-    $ nasher build
+    $ nasher pack

-    # Build "demo"
+    # Pack "demo"
-    $ nasher build demo
+    $ nasher pack demo

 This compiles scripts, converts json sources into their gff counterparts, and packs the resources into the target file.
-The resources are placed into `.nasher/build/`, where `build` is the name of the build.
-The target file is placed into the project root directory.
+The resources are placed into `.nasher/build/x`, where `x` is the name of the target.
+The packed file is placed into the project root directory.
+If the file to be packed already exists in the project root, you will be prompted to overwrite it.
+You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

-### Installing built files
+### Installing
-    # Install demo.mod to the NWN install directory
+    # Install the packed file for the default target
-    # default: "~/Documents/Neverwinter Nights/mod"
-    $ nasher install demo.mod
+    $ nasher install

-    # Install demo.mod to /opt/nwn/mod
+    # Install the packed file for "demo"
-    $ nasher install demo.mod /opt/nwn/mod
+    $ nasher install demo

+This command packs the target file and then installs it to the appropriate folder in the NWN installation path.
 If the file to be installed already exists at the target location, you will be prompted to overwrite it.
-You can force answer the prompt by passing the `--yes`, `--no`, or `--newer` flags:
+You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

-    # Install and overwrite if present
-    $ nasher install demo.mod --yes

-    # Install but do not overwrite if already present
-    $ nasher install demo.mod --no

-    # Install, overwriting if newer than present file
-    $ nasher install demo.mod --newer

-If you try to install a file that does not exist, nasher will instead try to build and install the target file.
-If multiple builds exist for the target file, you will be prompted to choose from them.
-If no build target of that name can be found, nasher will instead attempt to build a build of that name:

-    # Build and install the file for build demo
-    $ nasher install demo

-    ### Cleaning up
-    # Remove all build directories
-    $ nasher clean

-    # Remove build directory for build "demo"
-    $ nasher clean demo

-    # Remove build directories and built targets for all builds
-    $ nasher clobber

-    # Remove build directories and built targets for build "demo"
-    $ nasher clobber demo

-These commands can be used to ensure a clean build (i.e., free from unwanted files).

-You can also pass the `--clean` and `--clobber` flags to the `build` and `install` commands when operating on a particular build:
-- `--clean` will remove the associated directory *before* building
-- `--clobber` will remove the associated directory and its built products *after* building.

-For example:

-    # Cleanly build demo
-    $ nasher build demo --clean

-    # Cleanly build demo, install the built target, then remove the build directory
-    # and built target
-    $ nasher install demo --clean --clobber

 ### Unpacking a file
     # Unpack "demo.mod" into src/